2018 Southland Conference women's basketball tournament

 The 2018 Southland Conference women's basketball tournament, a part of the 2017–18 NCAA Division I women's basketball season, took place March 8–11, 2018 at the Merrell Center in Katy, Texas.
 The winner of the tournament received the Southland Conference's automatic bid to the 2018 NCAA tournament.

 Seeds and regular season standings

 Only the top eight teams advanced to the Southland Conference tournament.
-This chart shows all the teams records and standings and explains why teams advanced to the conference tourney or finished in certain tiebreaking positions.
+This chart displays the records and standings of all the teams, providing an explanation for teams that advanced to the conference tourney or finished in certain tiebreaking positions.